Ad Noctum: Chapter 7

 Neither Rush nor Telford dignified that with a response.
 Nor was it strictly true.
 He had been curious.

-He looked down at the display, alight with foreign symbols in a language he had yet to even begin learning.
+Volker sighed and looked down at the display, alight with foreign symbols in a language he had yet to even begin learning.
+“There isn’t a Goa’uld version of this thing?”

 “There is indeed a shit version, yes,” Rush replied.

 Telford exhaled, short and sharp.
 Either amused, or irritated, or derisive—maybe all three.
-It was hard to tell.

-Rush was already heading toward the metal building.
+Rush headed toward the metal building.

-The corroding, creepily-abandoned metal building.
+The corroding, creepily abandoned building.

 But not surprised.